Raphael Xavier

-Raphael Xavier Williams (born December 7, 1970) is known as an Inmoc-ographer (innovative movement conceptualist).
-He is a professional breaker/dancer, rapper, music producer, comedian, photographer, author and multifaceted artist.
-He is known for re-invigorating the B-boying community in Philadelphia.
-He started choreographing dance with the Brandywine School of Ballet in 1995.
-He then became recognized as a theatre artist when he joined Rennie Harris Puremovement, the longest running Hip-Hop dance company, in their production of Rome & Jewels in 1997.
+Raphael Xavier Williams (born December 7, 1970) is a performance based artist.
+He is a professional breaker/dancer, rapper, music producer, photographer, author and multifaceted artist.
+He is known for re-invigorating the B-boying community in Philadelphia in the late 90's.
+He then became recognized as a theatre artist when he joined Rennie Harris Puremovement, one of the longest running Hip-Hop dance companies and their production of Rome & Jewels in 1997.
 He moved to the role of Tybalt shortly after.
 He would continue on to become a core member of the RHPM company and is now an alumnus.
-He has received many awards and recognition for his choreographic work from 1999 to the present and for various projects he has worked on including: music recordings and compositions, film, and photography.
-Raphael gives lectures and dance classes internationally on Hip-Hop and its history.
+He has received many awards and recognition for his choreographic work from 1999 to present day and for various projects he has worked on.
+They include: music recordings and compositions, film, and photography.
+Raphael gives lectures and dance classes internationally on Hip-Hop, Breaking and its history.
 In 2013, Raphael was honored with a Pew Fellowships in the Arts award.
 He is a 2016 Guggenheim fellow and a 2016 United States Artist Knight fellow.
-He is also An appointed professor at Princeton University teaching special topics in hip hop dance with a focus on Breaking.
+Since 2014 he has been appointed lecturer at Princeton University teaching special topics in hip hop dance with a focus on Breaking and Comparative Hip-Hop Dance Practice and Aesthetics.

-The Early Years
+The early years

 Raphael Xavier was born in Wilmington, Delaware where he began his Hip-Hop dance journey and initiation into the culture.
-After seeing the New York City Breakers on the hit TV show Soul Train in 1983, Raphael began Breaking with fellow students at Conrad Middle School.
-While it quickly grew into a phenomenon, at the same time, it became hazardous to students and a liability to the institutions.
+After seeing the New York City Breakers on the hit TV show Soul Train in the early 1980's, Raphael began Breaking with fellow students at Conrad Middle School.
+While it quickly grew into a phenomenon, at the same time it became hazardous to students and a liability to the institutions.
 Schools world wide banned the dance, forbidding students from practicing the form.
 Expulsion ensued and Raphael began hiding during school hours to practice the dance.
 Raphael was one of the few students to stick with it and turned the dreams of becoming a member of the famous "Scanner Boys" of Philly into a reality as he would work closely with their crew leader, Lorenzo-Prince Scarecrow-Rennie Harris, founder of Rennie Harris Puremovement.